CSCfi/csc-user-guide/docs/apps/pytorch.md

 | 1.0.1   | `pytorch/1.0.1`     | X     | -     | Conda    | -       | *deprecated*    |
 | 0.4.1   | `pytorch/0.4.1`     | X     | -     | Conda    | -       | *deprecated*    |

-Versions marked with "(X)" on Mahti are based on old Red Hat Enterprise Linux (RHEL) 7 images, and are no longer fully supported.
-In particular MPI and Horovod do not work on Mahti.
-If you still wish to access these versions, you need to enable old modules by `module use /appl/soft/ai/rhel7/modulefiles/`.
+Versions marked with "(X)" on Mahti are based on old Red Hat Enterprise Linux 7 (RHEL7) images, and are no longer fully supported.
+In particular MPI and Horovod do not work anymore on Mahti with these modules.
+If you still wish to access these versions, you need to enable old RHEL7 modules by `module use /appl/soft/ai/rhel7/modulefiles/`.

 All modules include [PyTorch](https://pytorch.org/) and related libraries with GPU support via CUDA.

 If you find that some package is missing, you can often install it yourself with `pip install --user`.
-See [our Python documentation](python.md) for more information on how to install packages yourself.
+See [our Python documentation](python.md#installing-python-packages-to-existing-modules) for more information on how to install packages yourself.
 If you think that some important PyTorch-related package should be included in the module provided by CSC, please [contact our servicedesk](../support/contact.md).